 The LEADTOOLS Medical 3D SDK simplifies the reconstruction techniques used to create 3D visual representations.
 The class library offers various mathematical algorithms to generate volumetric (3D) data using a stack of image slices.
 Support is provided for generating many alternate views of the original data using the various 3D reconstruction techniques (e.g., MPR, VRT, MIP, etc.).

-LEADTOOLS support of reconstruction in orthogonal planes allows developers the option to choose the optimal plane to better display the anatomical structure of interest.
-Examining volumetric data improves the speed of interpretation and recognition and greatly decreases exam evaluation time.
+LEADTOOLS support of reconstruction in orthogonal planes allows developers to choose the optimal plane to display anatomical structure.
+Examining volumetric data saves time by improving the speed of interpretation and recognition.

 The toolkit ships with a Medical Web Viewer solution.
 This is a complete application with source code for you to customize.